mgit-at/patches4nixpkgs/README.md

 # patches4nixpkgs

-patches4nixpkgs is a small flake that allows adding patches to nixpkgs
+a small flake that allows adding patches to nixpkgs conditionally

 Usage: